gramineproject/gramine/Documentation/gramine-users.rst

   universal, decentralized, confidential cloud computing platform.
-It enables easy deployment of a wide range of workloads - a rich ecosystem of interoperable solutions and services, including databases, web services, ready-to-use applications, confidential data sources, and much more.
+It enables easy deployment of a wide range of workloads - a rich ecosystem of interoperable solutions and services, including databases, web services, confidential data sources, and much more.
 Super Protocol takes advantage of the open-source Gramine library OS, which works in conjunction with Intel SGX to provide additional security benefits in Linux environments.

 - `Tencent Cloud <https://intl.cloud.tencent.com/>`__ relies on Gramine to implement several SGX-based solutions by running unmodified Linux